 How many IVAs fail?

-These can be confusing to read – at first sight it may look as though the IVA failure rate has been dropping dramatically.
-That is because a lot of the IVAs taken out last year haven’t yet failed but will do so in future.
+At first sight it may look as though the IVA failure rate has been dropping dramatically.
+But they haven’t – a lot of the IVAs taken out in the last few years are still continuing and may still fail in the future.

 The failure rates vary between firms

 What this data doesn’t help with is choosing an IVA firm.
-A firm’s success rate isn’t published – I think it should be as some firms have a lot better record than others.
+A firm’s IVA failure rate isn’t published – I think it should be as some firms have a lot better record than others.
 Why shouldn’t a customer have this useful piece of information when selecting a firm?